 ECRIS was created in response to the need to improve and facilitate the exchange of information on criminal records at European level.
 Information contained in national criminal records registers can be electronically exchanged through a secure information infrastructure, speedily, in a uniform and easy way.
-It provides judges, prosecutors and relevant administrative authorities with easy access (through a designated "central authority" in each Member State, please click on the respective flag on the right side of this page) to comprehensive information on the criminal history of any EU citizen, no matter in which Member State that person has been convicted in the past.
+It provides judges, prosecutors and relevant administrative authorities with easy access (through a designated "central authority" in each Member State, please click on the respective country's flag available in another area of this page) to comprehensive information on the criminal history of any EU citizen, no matter in which Member State that person has been convicted in the past.

 Information can be exchanged for a wide range of purposes according to the Framework Decision and national law:

 - Information must be exchanged for the purposes of new criminal proceedings against a person, in implementation of Council Framework Decision 2008/675 on taking account of previous convictions in new criminal proceedings against the same person.

 - Information must be exchanged if requested for recruitment procedures with regard to posts involving direct and regular contact with children, as required by Art.
-10 of Directive 2011/93/EU of the European Parliament and of the Council of 13 December 2011 on combating sexual abuse and sexual exploitation of children, and child pornography.
+10 of Directive 2011/92/EU of the European Parliament and of the Council of 13 December 2011 on combating sexual abuse and sexual exploitation of children, and child pornography.

 - Information through ECRIS may also be exchanged for any other purpose according to national law (such as recruitment procedures, naturalisation procedures, asylum procedures, fire arm licence procedures, child adoption procedures etc.).